-7.10 At least three written quotations should be obtained for all orders between £5,000 and £50,000 to identify the best source of the goods/services.
+7.14 Any purchase orders over £5,000 must be agreed and countersigned by the Chair of Governors.
+At least three written quotations should be obtained for all orders between £5,000 and £50,000 to identify the best source of the goods/services.
 Written details of quotations obtained should be prepared and retained by budget holders for audit purposes.
-Telephone quotes are acceptable if these are evidenced and faxed confirmation of quotes has been received before a purchase decision is made.
+Telephone quotes are acceptable if these are evidenced and emailed confirmation of quotes has been received before a purchase decision is made.
 This level of purchasing must be approved by the local governing body.